aneasystone/github-trending/README.md

 ## Html

+* 【2023-07-26】[restincode / restincode](https://github.com/restincode/restincode) - A memorial site for Hackers and Infosec people who have passed
+* 【2023-07-26】[jsmsj / sa-drive](https://github.com/jsmsj/sa-drive) - An alternative of Shared drive/teamdrives.
+Utilises the 15gb storage of each service account.
+The more service accounts you have, the more storage you will get.
+With 100 service accounts you can get about 1.46TiB of storage.
 * 【2023-07-25】[xyhelper / xyhelper-arkose](https://github.com/xyhelper/xyhelper-arkose) -
 * 【2023-07-24】[PlaceDE-Official / pixel](https://github.com/PlaceDE-Official/pixel) - Amtsprache ist Deutsch
 * 【2023-07-24】[shaanaliyev / r-placer](https://github.com/shaanaliyev/r-placer) - Pixel art placer for Reddit Place event.